yidinghao/cinnamonlab-website/index.md

 <!-- People -->
 {% capture text %}

-Cinnamonlab members come from all parts of BU—including the Department of Linguistics and the Faculty of Computing and Data Sciences—as well as external institutions.
+Cinnamonlab members come from BU's Department of Linguistics and Faculty of Computing and Data Sciences, as well as external institutions.

 {%
   include button.html